Jesus of Nazareth

 At that time, the Feast of Dedication [Hanukkah] took place in Jerusalem; it was the rainy season [winter], and Jesus was walking about in the Temple...

 Passover (Pesach): The Passover Seder Meal is held the first evening of the week-long Festival of Unleavened Bread (Lev.
 23:5-8).
-In Jesus’ day, the whole week was considered the Festival of Passover.
+In Jesus’ day, as today, the whole week is referred to as the festival of Passover.

-For Christ our Passover Lamb also has been sacrificed.
+For Messiah our Passover Lamb also has been sacrificed.
 Let us therefore celebrate the feast, not with old leaven...but with the unleavened bread of sincerity and truth

 Wave Offering (the Omer): An offering of the first fruits of the barley harvest (Lev.
 23:9-14).